cloudforet-io/cloudforet-io.github.io/content/en/docs/guides/cost-explorer/dashboard.md

 ![cost-dashboard-currency-01](/docs/guides/cost-explorer/dashboard-img/cost-dashboard-currency-01.png)

 ### Home dashboard settings
-If you set a specific dashboard as your home dashboard, you will be taken directly to that dashboard page when you enter the [Cost management > Dashboard] page.
+If you set a specific dashboard as your home dashboard, you will be taken directly to that dashboard page when you enter the [Cost Explorer > Dashboard] page.
 Information at home dashboard settings is stored in your browser and not shared with other users.

 ![cost-dashboard-home-dashboard-01](/docs/guides/cost-explorer/dashboard-img/cost-dashboard-home-dashboard-01.png)